 - Benefit from the guidance and supervision of a mentor, an experienced member who will help them achieve their objectives

 The program is supervised by OTTIAQ and takes place over six months as part of your university program (free of charge).
 You can also do a mentorship after graduating, but you will have to pay the fee.

-- Translation mentorship: Candidates must translate 25,000 words, or 5,000 words per month, and submit their work to their mentor.
+- Translation mentorship: Candidates must translate 12,000 words, and submit their work to their mentor.

 NOTE: Candidates must complete the minimum required number of words.
 If you do not have access to enough material to meet the requirements, OTTIAQ can provide you with additional texts.

 - Terminology mentorship: Candidates must perform ad hoc research on 15 terms and create 15 full records using this research.
 They must also perform two term analyses, a subject-field tree and a lexicon of 30 terms.